Skip to main content

 Literacy and Education

-The applicant must have the ability to understand, speak, read, and write basic English.
+The applicant must be able to understand, speak, read, and write basic English.
 Older applicants may be exempt from taking the English language test — particularly when they have met the continuous residency requirement for their age bracket.

 Applicants must also show knowledge of U.S. history, politics, and government, generally called the “civics test.”
 The U.S. Citizenship and Immigration Services (USCIS) administers the examination.
 U.S. citizen applicants must pass this examination to complete the naturalization process.
 If needed, they may take the exam more than once.